-Each dental event record includes the following: date of the dental event; type of provider seen; procedure(s) associated with the dental event; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full year person-level weight.
+Each home health record also includes the following: the month the provider visited the household; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment, and total charge for the home health event expenditure; and a full-year person-level weight.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this PUF can be merged with 2022 MEPS HC person-level data (e.g. Consolidated or Population Characteristics PUFs) using the person identifier, DUPERSID.
-Please see Section 5.0 or the Appendix to MEPS 2022 Event Files (hereafter referred to as the Appendix PUF) for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2022 MEPS HC person-level data (e.g. Consolidated or Population Characteristics PUFs) using the person identifier, DUPERSID.
+Home health events can also be linked to the MEPS 2022 Medical Conditions file.
+Please see Section 5.0 or the Appendix to the MEPS 2022 Event Files (hereafter referred to as the Appendix PUF) for details on how to link MEPS data files.